Fourth Sunday of Lent - Mothering Sunday

 It is right and just.

-The Priest continues to sing the preface until:
+The celebrant continues to sing the preface until:

 SANCTUS AND BENEDICTUS Sung

-blessed is he, blessed is he, who comes in the name of the Lord.
+Bless’ed is he who comes in the na-me of the Lord.

 The mystery of faith: